 - The names of the firms that bought and sold the property

 - The size of the building

 - Operational costs

-Paid third-party data from providers like Compstak can prove useful, with some caveats.
-These datasets are often outdated by the time they are called into question, which can limit their utility.
+Paid third-party data can prove useful, with some caveats.
+These datasets are often outdated by the time they are called into question, limiting their utility.